There is no content to display.

 Manny is joined by his friends Crispy Carrot and Benjamin Broccoli and is often guided by his Aunty Sage, who has a lot of experience with the BIG emotions and ‘stinking thinking’.

 Through simple but powerful story telling, Manny faces his emotions and solves related challenges using a little help from his friends and family as well as mindful practice.
 Each book even comes with some handy notes for adults related to the topic at hand!
-This is the first time that such easy to read, handy and educational books have been made available!

 What is so great about these books?